The Complexity of Proper Homotopy Equivalence of Graphs: Introduction

+We note that while the PHE equivalence class of the Loch Ness monster graph is comeager, this does \textit{not} come from a comeager isomorphism class.
+In fact, in the spaces of graphs considered, every isomorphism class is countable.

-In order to realize orientable surfaces as a Polish space, we endow them with a pants decomposition.
+In order to realize orientable surfaces as a standard Borel space, we endow them with a pants decomposition.
 Here a pants decomposition can mean a collection of simple closed curves on the surface up to isotopy so that the complementary components are $d$-holed spheres, for fixed, bounded, or finite $d$.
-See \Cref{ssec:surfaces} for precise definitions of the spaces under consideration with examples.
+See \Cref{ssec:surfaces} for precise definitions with examples.

 \begin{COR} The equivalence relation of homeomorphism on the space of surfaces with a pants decomposition is bireducible with $C_\infty$. \end{COR}